-• Feasibility
+Feasibility

-- Describe the primary screening assay(s) that the team plans to validate (for EA proposal) or has validated (for LA proposal) and the status and performance of the assay(s); - Provide information on the resources available to the applicant to support target enablement and primary screen development (e.g., recombinant target protein, cell lines, controls, etc.); - Describe all secondary and orthogonal assays (e.g., target engagement, selectivity, cell-based, etc.) to be used for confirming Hit molecules (LA stage deliverable) and the status and performance of the assays; - Provide information on the resources available to the applicant to support development of all secondary and orthogonal assays; - Describe the chemical collections to be used for primary screening; - Describe the Hit generation strategy and the tools needed to execute on that strategy (e.g., crystal structure or homology models); - Specify the biomarkers to be measured and if they have been validated or a plan to address validation; - Describe the team composition and collaborations, planned or in place, and the expertise that will be contributed to the project by each PI and collaborator; and - Separately upload a testing cascade.
+- Describe the primary screening assay(s) that the team plans to validate (for EA proposal) or has validated (for LA proposal) and the status and performance of the assay(s); - Provide information on the resources available to the applicant to support target enablement and primary screen development (e.g., recombinant target protein, cell lines including patient-derived lines, controls, etc.); - Describe all secondary and orthogonal assays (e.g., target engagement, selectivity, cell-based, etc.) to be used for confirming Hit molecules (LA stage deliverable) and the status and performance of the assays; - Provide information on the resources available to the applicant to support development of all secondary and orthogonal assays; - Describe the chemical collections to be used for primary screening; - Describe the Hit (for LA proposal) or Lead (for LG proposal) generation strategy and the tools needed to execute on that strategy (e.g., crystal structure or homology models, medicinal chemistry or biologics-based approaches); - Specify the biomarkers (pharmacodynamic, efficacy, and/or resistance) to be measured and if they have been validated or a plan to address validation; - Describe the team composition and collaborations, planned or in place, and the expertise that will be contributed to the project by each PI and collaborator; and - Separately upload a testing cascade.
 The testing cascade must not exceed one page.
 Refer to Appendix IV for an example.

-• Strategic considerations
+Strategic considerations

-- Describe the unmet clinical need, identifying the current standard of care for the disease indication, and its limitations; - Describe the competitive landscape and the differentiation features of the proposed therapeutic approach; - Describe issues with contemporary efforts with the same or related target including reasons for successes or failures based on biologic, pharmacologic or toxicity concerns; and - Indicate if molecules identified from this effort have the potential to be FiC or BiC potential. - LOI uploads: The following items should be attached to the LOI

-- Figures, tables, and references in PDF format as a single document; and - Testing cascade (must not exceed one page; refer to Appendix IV). - Other: Additional materials are not requested at the LOI stage; do not upload any additional files in this field.
+- Describe the unmet clinical need, identifying the current standard of care for the disease indication, and its limitations: - Describe the competitive landscape and the differentiation features of the proposed therapeutic approach; - Describe issues with contemporary efforts with the same or related target including reasons for successes or failures based on biologic, pharmacologic or toxicity concerns; and - Indicate if molecules identified from this effort have the potential to be FiC or BiC potential. - LOI uploads: The following items should be attached to the LOI: - Figures, tables and references (max. of six figures and tables).
+Label file name: Request ID\Figures tables ref\LOI, and upload as a PDF; and - Testing cascade LOI (must not exceed one page; refer to Appendix IV.
+Label file name: Request ID\Testing cascade\LOI, and upload as a PDF).